 It’s getting closer to your big move abroad, which means it is time to plan & organize your trip.
-To read about Madrid, its neighbourhoods, the climate & culture, simply click here.
-Besides organizing your travel (see below for hints and discounts), you will need to start actually packing for Spain!
-It’s time to move that pile of clothes from your floor to your suitcases!
-It may take a while to decide what you will bring with you and what you will leave behind.
-To make this easier for you, we have collected some really helpful hints and tricks so you can pack as efficiently as possible.
-Happy Packing!!
+Aside from organizing your flights, your accommodation and your transport from the airport, you will need to start actually packing for Spain!
+It’s time to move that pile of clothes from your floor to your suitcases.
+It may take a while to decide what you should bring with you and what you should leave behind.
+To make the choice easier for you, we have collected some really helpful tips and tricks so you can pack as efficiently as possible.

 1. Choice of Luggage

-Carry on – I prefer to bring a large handbag or small duffle bag for my carry on.
-I do this so I will have a bag with me that I can use for day trips or even weekend trips.
+Bring a large handbag or small duffle bag for your carry on.
+You can eventually use this bag when you travel on the weekends.
 These bags are usually allowed to sit under the seat during the plane ride and will not have to go in the overhead compartments.

-Layers – If you are packing for Spain for a trip that will cover multiple seasons and want to save space in your luggage you will want to pack clothing that is good for all climates.
+If you are packing for Spain for a trip that will cover multiple seasons and want to save space in your luggage you will want to pack clothing that is good for all climates.
 Instead of packing big bulky winter clothes, think about how you can eventually layer certain items to keep you warm and remove layers when it gets warmer.

-Diverse & Reusable – Make sure you bring some bold colourful items, but don’t forget about the everyday clothing.
+Make sure you bring some colourful, more formal items, but don’t forget about the everyday clothing.
 Bring a lot of black and other dark colours that you know will go with anything.
-You will be able to change each outfit with accessories.
+You will be able to change each outfit with accessories and footwear.

-– Depending on your personal style and where you will be going, you will have to decide what shoes are practical for you.
+Depending on your personal style and where you will be going, you will have to decide what shoes are practical for you.
 If you love wearing heels or dress shoes bring pairs with neutral colours.
 Also remember that many of the streets in Europe are cobbled and not easy to navigate in a thin heel.

--A good pair of comfy reliable shoes will always win, everyone has that pair of shoes that gets worn almost everyday – make sure they are comfortable.
+A good pair of comfy reliable shoes will always win, everyone has that pair of shoes that gets worn almost everyday – make sure you pack yours.

 If you will be gone for a long time you cannot take out all your savings and carry it around with you.
 However, it is always smart to have a couple hundred in cash taken out before you travel.
 This money can be used for emergencies and for while you are commuting.
 Remember to carry it on you at all times while commuting.